maheetha/Classy2017/README.md

 INPUT: traininggenes (or trainingdata), a MAF counts file, a CNA counts file, and a RSEM counts file.
 OUTPUT: A merged data frame with all genes, their features, and classfications

+# Miscellaneous Files

+The miscellaneous directory contains files that were used to loop through multiple cancer type initially.
+We wish to present this as full transparency about all the scripts we use, but we do not intend this to be downloaded and used.

 #Questions: